 Dairy-Free Sweet Potato Casserole

 Replace milk with your favorite dairy-free milk option, such as oat milk, almond, or coconut.
 Replace the butter with coconut oil for a fully dairy-free option.
-If in need of something just without lactose, may use ghee.
+If you are in need of something just without lactose, you may use ghee.
 Note that Ghee can still include trace amounts of dairy and should be avoided for dairy allergy.

 Egg-Free Sweet Potato Casserole

-For an egg-free Sweet Potato Casserole, use ½ cup applesauce in place of the eggs called for in the recipe.
+For an egg-free Sweet Potato Casserole, use 1/2 cup applesauce in place of the eggs called for in the recipe.

-Sweet Potato casserole with Nut Free, Gluten-Free Topping
+Sweet Potato Casserole with Nut Free, Gluten-Free Topping